Table of Contents

 7.2 Setting a Writing Schedule

-Give yourself grace if you miss a session; just pick up where you left off.
-It’s about progress, not perfection.
+And if you miss a day?
+Don’t treat it like failure.
+Just pick up where you left off.

 7.3 Staying Motivated During Fall Writing